groupdocs-metadata/GroupDocs.Metadata-Docs/net/developer-guide/advanced-usage/updating-metadata.md

 url: metadata/net/updating-metadata
 title: Updating metadata
 weight: 4
-description: "Example demonstrates how to update metadata properties using a combination of criteria"
+description: "The Example in this article demonstrates how to update metadata properties using a combination of criteria"
 keywords: metadata properties, update existing metadata, update metadata properties
 productName: GroupDocs.Metadata for .NET
 hideChildren: False